We Can’t Wait

 Campaign: We Can’t Wait

-We believe that people with a learning disability should never die before their time.
+People with a learning disability should never die before their time.

 The 2019 Learning Disability Mortality Review (LeDeR) Report says men with a learning disability died 23 years earlier and women 27 years earlier than those without a learning disability.